 - Interview and Report – Have a set of questions to have your students ask one another, then have the students report what they learned.
 Variations: Have kids create the questions to ask.

 - Why/Why/Why – For each answer, the student has to ask “why” at least once and up to three times.
 This way, we get beyond the fact that Jane likes cats, but we now know that she loves them because her neighbor had soft and sweet kittens, and she got to play with them regularly.

 - Wordsearch – Create a word search with all of your student’s names on it and have it waiting at each desk.
 As they enter, they can begin working on it.
 Eventually, they won’t be able to resist helping one another find words, exclaiming who they are and whatnot.
 Great time-filler for that first day as you are waiting for everyone to appear!

 - M&Ms or Skittles – Have students grab a handful of this yummy candy.
 Assign each color a category such as favorite animal, family information, etc. For each piece of candy, a student has to share information from that category.

 - Toilet Paper – Students take as many squares of toilet paper as they want.
-You can tell them to grab a few or say to grab enough for them to survive a hike where they’ll go potty.
+You can tell them to grab a few or say to grab enough to survive a hike where they’ll go potty.
 For each square grabbed, the student has to share something.

-- Dice – Create six guided questions that correspond with the numbers 1-6, or 2-12 if you want to use two die.
+- Dice – Create six guided questions corresponding with the numbers 1-6, or 2-12 if you want to use two die.
 Have students roll the die and answer the question associated with each number.
 It can be done as a class or in smaller groups with a shout-out of what was learned in the end.

-There are so many fun ways to get to know your students this year!
+There are so many fun games and ways to get to know your students this year!
 Try these 30 get to know you games for the classroom at the start of the year or as icebreakers throughout the year.

 Back to School Community Building Resource